June 14-18, 2020

 - Jan Woodcock, Director – Psychology instructor, emerita at Umpqua Community College in Roseburg, Oregon.

-- Allison Gross – English & Writing instructor, Portland Community College.
+- Allison Gross – English & Writing instructor, Portland Community College in Portland, Oregon.

 - April Ann Fong – Biology and Environmental Science instructor at Portland Community College in Portland, Oregon.